petergrace1618/Live-Project-MVC/README.md

 ```
 ---
 ### Story 2: Production Details - Consolidate Links
-> At the bottom of the Production Details page, if you log in as an admin, you'll notice that a link "Edit | " appears on its own line.
+> At the bottom of the Production Details page, if you log in as an admin, you'll notice that a link `"Edit | "` appears on its own line.
 That Edit link is supposed to be on the same line as the other links, like this,
 >
 > `Edit | Current Productions | Back to List`
 >
 > Please consolidate these links into a single line.
-When you log out as an admin, "Edit | " should gracefully disappear.
+When you log out as an admin, `"Edit | "` should gracefully disappear.

-The relevant code for this one is in the Production Details view:
+I find the relevant code for this one in the Production Details view:

 ```c#
 @if (ViewContext.HttpContext.User.IsInRole("Admin"))